unoplatform/uno/doc/articles/platform-specific-xaml.md

  * 'Droid' represents Android

 ### XAML prefixes in cross-targeted libraries
-For Uno 3.0 and above, Xaml prefixes behave differently in class libraries than when used directly in application code.
+For Uno 3.0 and above, XAML prefixes behave differently in class libraries than when used directly in application code.
 Specifically, it isn't possible to distinguish Skia and Wasm in a library, since both platforms use the .NET Standard 2.0 target.
 The `wasm` and `skia` prefixes will always evaluate to false inside of a library.

 The prefix `netstdref` is available and will include the objects or properties in both Skia and Wasm build.
 A prefix `not_nestdref` can also be used to exclude them.
 Since Skia and Wasm are similar, it is often not necessary to make the distinction.